 The long-run real interest rate is the ideal rate because it is the rate that would prevail if economic output was a sustainable maximum, which maximizes the wealth of society.
 When the money supply grows with the economy, then the inflation rate would remain constant when the economy is producing its potential output.
 Therefore, changes in the inflation rate will reveal when the economy is deviating from its potential output.

-When the real interest rate is plotted with respect to inflation, it forms the monetary policy reaction curve.
+When the real interest rate is plotted with respect to inflation, it forms the monetary policy reaction curve (MPRC).
 On this curve, there is an inflation rate that corresponds to the long-run real interest rate.
-So one monetary policy tool to achieve potential output is to adjust real interest rates to achieve a target inflation rate that corresponds to the long-run real interest rate.
+So one monetary policy tool to achieve potential output is to adjust interest rates to achieve a target inflation rate that corresponds to the long-run real interest rate.
 These adjustments are often based on a rule, such as Taylor's rule, which provides some guidance as to how much the nominal interest rate should be changed to return the inflation rate to the desired target.
 Rules are used because it takes time to get feedback from changes in monetary policy, so using a rule that has produced the desired changes in the past is better than just changing monetary policy and waiting to see what effect it will have; the sooner that an effective monetary policy is implemented, the sooner the economy recovers.

 When the inflation rate rises or falls, then the central bank will either increase or decrease nominal interest rates by slightly more than the change in inflation rate so that the economy can be returned to the target inflation rate.